 Hopefully, these examples and tips help you as you design your next billboard advertisement!
 For more helpful tips and to review Blip’s design guidelines, click here.

-If you’re interested in receiving free billboard designs from Blip’s Design Team, our Subscription Plans are the perfect option.
+If you’re interested in receiving free billboard designs from Blip’s Design Team, our Advertising Plans are the perfect option.
 By signing up for a plan, you get access to free billboard designs, ensuring your ad creative will include all the elements that make up a quality design!
-You can learn more about our subscription plans here.
+You can learn more about our advertising plans here.